 In 2019-20, the escrow was 10%.

-However, as PHN has reported on the new discussions, which NHL Commissioner Gary Bettman said were not renegotiations, we’ve noticed many fans don’t know or understand the “escrow” which players hate.
+However, as PHN has reported on the new discussions, which NHL Commissioner Gary Bettman said were not renegotiations, we’ve noticed many fans don’t know or understand the “escrow” that players hate.
 I mean, the players absolutely HATE the escrow, and it was the primary contention for the new CBA.

 As part of the new “discussions,” which are not “renegotiations,” the owners seek to raise the escrow in the CBA’s final years.
 The players won a concession, and the escrow will eventually drop to 6% in the latter years.
 However, the league is reportedly seeking to raise the 20% escrow this season, include increased deferrals, and increase the later years’ escrow to well above 6%.